 INFORMATION FOR PARENTS

-9. Parents who wish to opt their children out of the Growing Years (GY) programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here :
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This hard copy form is downloadable here

-10. Parents can contact Mrs Hannah Yuen at 6273 9674 for discussion or to seek clarification about the school’s sexuality education programme.
+10. Parents can email Mrs Hannah Yuen at email@example.com for a discussion or to seek clarification about the school’s Sexuality Education programme where needed.